 - Not the best for gardens, orchards, and small backyards

 Black Flag 190107

-In the insect and pest management market, Black Flag is a well-known and renowned company.
-They’ve been in business since 1883, and they’ve built a solid reputation as a company by consistently supplying good anti-pest products.
+Black Flag is a well-known and renowned insect and pest management company.
+They’ve been in business since 1883 and built a solid reputation as a company by consistently supplying good anti-pest products.
 The Black Flag 190107 is no exception, as it is yet another excellent and high-quality handheld fogger.